 Whether you're an enthusiast with a large collection or simply trying to get that family heirloom fixed, we know how to get these tiny engines running properly.
 Trust us with your grandfather's pocket watch for expert repairs that will take just a few days.

-Broken parts, mismatched hands, and missing screws all detract from the value and beauty of your heirloom timepiece.
-When it leaves here every component is matching and correct, a new mainspring and crystal installed, the dial whitened, and the case degreased in a chemical bath.
+Broken parts, mismatched hands, and missing screws all detract from the value and beauty of your heirloom timepiece, so when it leaves here every component will be matching and correct, a new mainspring and crystal installed, the dial whitened, and the case degreased in a chemical bath.

 Restorations starting at $95